Teddington Cricket club's junior section

-If you are interested in taking on one of these positions, please contact your age group manager, Josh (firstname.lastname@example.org) or Julian Pike (email@example.com).
+If you are interested in taking on one of these positions, please contact your age group manager.
 All appointments will be made in coherance with our recruitment policy.

 At Teddington CC we have a wide range of ability and experience enjoying their cricket with us.
 We have a number of boys and girls who play county standard representative cricket at Middlesex and Surrey, however, equally as important is that a majority of members either play for social and health benefits or are getting their first experience of cricket.
-Josh quickly noticed in his time here that this creates a challenging coaching/learning environment so he works hard to produce relevant and targeted coaching for each individual in group training sessions.
+At Teddington CC this creates a challenging coaching/learning environment so we work extremely hard to produce relevant and targeted coaching for each individual in group training sessions.

-Due to restrictions imposed by resources and time, Josh unfortunately cannot invite everyone to join the academy, and keeping the right environment is key to allow the top players the opportunity to one day play international cricket for Middlesex and England.
+Due to restrictions imposed by resources and time, we unfortunately cannot invite everyone to join the academy, and keeping the right environment is key to allow the top players the opportunity to one day hopefully play cricket for Middlesex and England.